community-privacy/community-privacy.github.io/_pages/partners.md

 ---
 layout: page
-title: support
+title: partners
-permalink: /support/
+permalink: /partners/
 nav: true
 nav_order: 6
 ---

 Want to support our mission?
-Check out our OpenCollective fundraiser [here](https://opencollective.com/community-privacy).
+[Check out our OpenCollective fundraiser!](https://opencollective.com/community-privacy).

-We are an entirely grant-funded residency without profit incentives, and welcome any grants and donations from the applied cryptography community.
+We are an entirely grant-funded residency without profit incentives, and welcome any grants and donations from the applied cryptography community and beyond.
 We have 3 different sponsor tiers outlined below.
 Note that any contributors will automatically receive the benefits of being a Community Ally.

 #### <$5k – Community Ally